Categorical models for path spaces: Introduction

 Here $|\cdot|: \cat{sSet}\to \cat{Top}$ denotes the geometric realization functor from the category of simplicial sets to the category of topological spaces and $\text{Sing}: \cat{Cat}_{\cat{Top}} \to \cat{Cat}_{\cat{sSet}}$ the functor from topological categories to simplicial categories (categories enriched over the monoidal category of simplicial sets) that applies the singular complex functor at the level of mapping spaces.

 The functor $\mathbb{P}$ sends weak homotopy equivalences of simplicial sets to weak equivalences of simplicial categories.
-A map of simplicial categories is called a weak equivalence if it induces an equivalence on homotopy categories and a weak homotopy equivalence on all simplicial sets of morphisms.
+Recall that a map of simplicial categories is called a weak equivalence if it induces an equivalence on homotopy categories and a weak homotopy equivalence on all simplicial sets of morphisms.
 Furthermore, any simplicial set $X$ may be recovered, up to weak homotopy equivalence, by applying a homotopy coherent version of the nerve functor to $\mathbb{P}(X)$.

-In this article, we study and compare different models for the functor $\mathbb{P}$.
+In the present article, we study and compare different models for the functor $\mathbb{P}$.
 We introduce some notation before stating our main results.
-Denote by $F: \cat{Quiv} \to \cat{Cat}$ the functor from the category of quivers to the category of categories that sends a quiver to the category freely generated by it.
+Denote by $F: \cat{Quiv} \to \cat{Cat}$ the functor from the category of quivers to the category of categories that sends a quiver (also known as a reflexive directed graph) to the category freely generated by it.
 We also have a functor $j: \cat{Quiv} \to \cat{sSet},$ that sends a quiver to its associated $1$-skeletal simplicial set.
 The right adjoint of $j$ is the functor $\mathcal{Q}: \cat{sSet} \to \cat{Quiv}$ that sends a simplicial set to the quiver determined by its $1$-skeleton.
 Denote by $i: \cat{Gpd} \to \cat{Cat}$ the fully faithful embedding from groupoids to categories and by $L:\cat{Cat} \to \cat{Gpd}$ its left adjoint, called the localization functor.
 We are interested in solutions to the following.

 \begin{Prob} Construct a functor $\mathbb{F}: \cat{sSet} \to \cat{Cat}_{\cat{sSet}}$ that fits into a commutative diagram

 and such that, for any simplicial set $X$, the simplicial categories $\mathbb{F}(X)$ and $\mathbb{P}(X)$ are naturally weakly equivalent.
 The vertical right functor $\tau$ sends an ordinary category to the simplicial category obtained by considering sets of morphisms as discrete simplicial sets.
 The commutativity of diagram \ref{1-loc} says that $\mathbb{F}$ inverts (strictly) every $1$-simplex. \end{Prob} Our motivation for finding solutions to the above problem is to obtain small and tractable combinatorial and algebraic models for the path category that are useful in geometric contexts.
 The main idea is to use ordered sequences of simplices to construct higher dimensional mapping spaces while localizing the smallest set of morphisms necessary to obtain the correct homotopy type.
 This may be achieved through different combinatorial constructions.